 One of the mysteries of the English language finally explained.

-A borough that was able to elect an MP despite having very few voters, the choice of MP typically being in the hands of one person or family.
+A borough that was able to elect a representative to Parliament though having very few voters, the choice of representative typically being in the hands of one person or family.

 - ‘The city's convoluted electoral system is riddled with rotten boroughs, giving some corporate voters 4,000 times more punch than the votes of ordinary citizens.’